DCASE2023-Task7-Foley-Sound-Synthesis/dcase2023_task7_eval_fad/README.md

   ```
   git clone https://github.com/DCASE2023-Task7-Foley-Sound-Synthesis/dcase2023_task7_eval_fad.git
   ```
-* Install python requirements referring to the [original repository](https://github.com/google-research/google-research/tree/master/frechet_audio_distance).
-We checked the code runs without an error with the TensorFlow version below.
+* Install python requirements and download a VGG model checkpoint file by running the command below.
+This command will install all the packages by pip install.

   ```
-  tensorflow==2.11.0
+  python Setup.py
   ```
-* Download a VGG model checkpoint file from the [original repository](https://github.com/google-research/google-research/tree/master/frechet_audio_distance) and save it at `./data/vggish_model.ckpt`.
-* Put generated audio files and ground truth files following the folder structure below.
+* Put generated audio files following the folder structure below (You should follow the folder names.).
 For this challenge, the number of audio samples in each dir should be 100.

   ```
   .
-  ├── ground truth folder
-  │   ├── dog_bark
-  │   ├── footstep
-  │   ├── gunshot
-  │   ├── keyboard
-  │   ├── moving_motor_vehicle
-  │   ├── rain
-  │   └── sneeze_cough
-  │
-  └── generated folder
+  └── generated_audio
       ├── dog_bark
       ├── footstep
       ├── gunshot